YorkEarwaker/Electrical-Engineering/rpi-z/README.md

 * Can't access RPi OS file system, so can't shut it down powering off,
 * Option 1. remove SD card and make changes likely harms SD card file system, and changes likely won't be recognized until reboot anyway, which currently can't be done gracefully
 * Option 2. unplug RPi Zero from mains will likely also harm SD card file system,
-* Option 3. add power down button to RPi Zero GPIO pins for equivalent of hard shut down on PC by holding down power button? investigate if this is possible may be less harmful than; removing SD card (option 1), pulling the plug (option 2)
+* Option 3. add power down button to RPi Zero GPIO pins for equivalent of hard shut down on PC by holding down power button?
+But dangerous to do while the RPi Zero is powered on and might lead to worse damage to actual RPI Zero.
+Investigate if this is possible may be less harmful than; removing SD card (option 1), pulling the plug (option 2)
-* Option 4. explore Dell to do on Ubuntu LTS 24.04.3 via Gnome desktop or terminal cli
+* Option 4. explore Dell Ubuntu LTS 24.04.3 via Gnome desktop or terminal cli, what might be to do to make contact
-* Option 5. keep RPi Zero powered on and purchase keyboard and display
+* Option 5. keep RPi Zero powered on and purchase keyboard and display.
+Investigate if RPi Zero needs to have these plugged in before booting to have these devices recognized, probably not.
+* Option 6. short GPIO pins, which ones?
+Also will likely cause damage to SD card file system and likely damage RPi Zero too.

 Dell Ubuntu does not seem to see RPi Zero 2 W.
 ```